AlexRaubach/ListFortress/Setup.md

 I built a new computer in Jan 2020 and I roughly documented the steps I took to get my development enviroment set up with some brief reasoning.

-Quick note: Gems are packages for

 I run Windows for a variety of reasons but would like to get some of the benefits of developing on Linux.
 The best reason is because the production version of the site runs on Linux.
 Matching the OS allows me to run the exact same gem or ruby package versions in both development or production.
-My hosting provider, Heroku, will discard the list of gem versions, Gemfile.Lock, if it was created for a Windows install.
+My hosting provider, Heroku, will discard the list of gem versions i.e. Gemfile.Lock if it was created for a Windows install.

-To get the benefits of Linux when developing and Windows when doing everything else, I use the Windows Subsystem for Linux.
-Basicly, it gives me a command prompt that runs a simple version of Linux that can be used to run our Ruby programs.
+To get all these benefits without having to actually run Linux, I use the Windows Subsystem for Linux.
+Basicly, it gives me a command prompt that runs a simple version of Linux that can be used to run and develop programs.

 Just go follow Microsoft's instructions for installing WSL.
 You'll have to enable a windows feature, restart and then install a distro from the windows store.
 I chose the Ubuntu distro and it's a solid choice but if you have strong opinions on a distro, you probably know enough to chose whichever distro you want.